-ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com.
+ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com and Cardratings.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
-Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
+All information about the American Express Schwab Platinum has been collected independently by The Frugal Tourist.

-One of the fastest ways to earn travel miles and points is to purchase gift cards (Visa Gift Cards or Mastercard Gift Cards) when they go on sale at
+One of the fastest ways to earn travel miles and points is to purchase gift cards (Visa Gift Cards or Mastercard Gift Cards) when they go on sale at:

 • office supply stores like Staples & Office Depot